Philosophy Tutors : 1-1 Philosophy Preparation

 - You're in control, with lessons that fit around your schedule

-Hi I’m Leah from Chester and I’m in my 4th year studying Medicine at Imperial College London (intercalating in Business Management for my BSc).
+Hi I’m Leah from Chester and I’m in my 5th year studying Medicine at Imperial College Londo.
+I recently graduated with a 1st in Business Management at Imperial as well.
 The medicine application process can be super daunting and I’d love to help make it easier for you!
 My scores are great but I also have the skills and characteristics to teach you and share that knowledge effectively.
 I’ve loved my time at medical school so far, and would be honoured to help you get here too!
 I had some amazing teachers at GCSE and A-Level and having tutored and received tutoring before, I know exactly what makes an effective lesson.
 I’m friendly, chatty and supportive.
 I go above and beyond and will deliver sessions that are engaging and useful.
 Whether it’s mock interviews, tips and tricks to ace the UCAT, practicing essays, working on your EPQ or revising subject content – I can help you to take the process in your stride and get those results!
 The process can be really stressful and I want to help you stay calm and collected.
 I look forward to meeting you!

 After graduating with a Philosophy BA (first class) from King’s College London, I worked in commercial law for one of the world’s leading tech companies for a period of one year, before leaving to pursue my own entrepreneurial career in app development.